 Plus, We’ll Send You a Free 3-Day Dublin Itinerary

 Disclosure: This Dublin itinerary contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a tour, book a hotel, buy your travel insurance, etc..
+That means we earn a commission when you use the links on this site to book a tour, book a hotel, buy your travel insurance, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.
 Also note, we were guests of Fáilte Ireland during our time in Dublin, and our experiences in the city were complimentary.

 Dublin in 3 Days: What to See, Do & Eat in Dublin with 3 Days in Dublin